zellwk/zellwk.com/src/posts/2021-01-20-year-end-review-2020.md

 I'll report the results again next year to see what came out of these investments.

 By the way, I'm happy to share who I copied and what I did to get this 30% increase over this year.
-Are you interested to know?
+Interested in how I achieved this result?
 Let me know!

 ### Vitality and introspection